-Of the 79 U.S. and international school-based CSE programs evaluated by 103 studies, six studies of six programs found sustained improvement on one of the key protective outcomes, for the intended population, without other negative effects.57 Only one of the studies was by an independent evaluator.58 There was no effectiveness at increasing consistent condom use or at achieving the purported dual benefit of CSE: increased abstinence and condom use within the same program.
+Of the 79 U.S. and international school-based CSE programs evaluated by 103 studies, six studies of six programs found sustained improvement on one of the key protective outcomes, for the intended population, without other negative effects.
+There was no effectiveness at increasing consistent condom use or at achieving the purported dual benefit of CSE: increased abstinence and condom use within the same program.
 In addition, sixteen studies of 15 programs found negative CSE effects: increased sexual risk behavior, STDs, or pregnancy.

 PREGNANCY OR STDs.
-Worldwide, one out of 79 school-based CSE programs reduced teen pregnancy and one reduced STDs, 12 months after the program, for the intended population, without producing other negative effects.
+Combining school-based CSE programs in U.S. and non-U.S. settings, one out of 79 reduced teen pregnancy and one reduced STDs, 12 months after the program, for the intended population, without producing other negative effects.

 ABSTINENCE/SEXUAL INITIATION.
-Worldwide, two out of 79 school-based CSE programs reduced teen sexual initiation, 12 months after the program, for the intended population, without producing other negative effects.
+Combining U.S. and non-U.S. settings, two out of 79 school-based CSE programs reduced teen sexual initiation, 12 months after the program, for the intended population, without producing other negative effects.

-CONSISTENT CONDOM USE.
-Worldwide, none of the 79 school-based CSE programs produced an increase in consistent condom use by adolescents, 12 months after the program, for the intended population, without producing other negative effects.
+consistent condom use.
+Combining U.S. and non-U.S. settings, none of the 79 school-based CSE programs produced an increase in consistent condom use by adolescents, 12 months after the program, for the intended population, without producing other negative effects.
 (Consistent condom use is necessary for optimum STD protection.)